maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2649 modeled license terms,
+* 2652 modeled license terms,
-* 181 exceptions,
+* 182 exceptions,
 * 7 modifiers
 * 2 restrictions
-* 271 specific and commonly used license expressions, and
+* 273 specific and commonly used license expressions, and
 * 58 consolidated markers.

-as of 23th May 2025.
+as of 5th June 2025.

 The following links provide letter-specific overviews on the license information: